getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 The main takeaway from this second code listing is that we only have two entities (`LoginController` and `AuthController`), **not three** as before.

 We didn't need a base `Controller` class to "share" behavior between the two, because delegation is a powerful enough mechanism to give us the functionality we need.
-We also, as noted before, don't need to instantiate our classes to work with them, because there are no classes, **just the objects themselves.**
+We also, as noted before, don't need to instantiate our classes to work with them, because there are no classes, **just the objects themselves.** Furthermore, there's no need for *composition* as delegation gives the two objects the ability to cooperate *differentially* as needed.

 Lastly, we avoided the polymorphism pitfalls of class-oriented design by not having the names `success(..)` and `failure(..)` be the same on both objects, which would have required ugly explicit pseduo-polymorphism.
 Instead, we called them `accepted()` and `rejected(..)` on `AuthController` -- slightly more descriptive names for their specific tasks.

-**Bottom line**: we end up with the same capability, but a simpler design.
+**Bottom line**: we end up with the same capability, but a (significantly) simpler design.
 That's the power of OLOO-style code and the power of the *behavior delegation* design pattern.

 ### Concise Methods